aiDAPTIV-Phison/aiDAPTIV-Training-Course/README.md

 *(Your request will be reviewed, and credentials will be sent to you once approved.)*

----

 💻 **Step 2: Alternatively, use your own system**
-If you already have aiDAPTIV+ installed on your own hardware, you can skip the reservation form.
+If you already have an aiDAPTIV+ installed on your own hardware, you can skip the reservation form.
 👉 [**Installation instructions for aiDAPTIV+**](https://github.com/aiDAPTIV-Phison/aiDAPTIV/tree/56b10d68cb0f80163a799a1c1008554f9010dc7b/Page_Sections/Installation)

 ✅ Once you have either remote or local access, you’re ready to begin the lessons.